uroybd/topobon/src/site/notes/Entities/Technical Draft/Obsidian Federated Embed.md

 > updated_at: <timestamp>
 ```

-The plugin will get the manifest file based on the `URL`, then load the contents and suggest based on title, alias, and content URL then append the text as quote.
+The plugin will get the manifest file based on the `URL`, then load the contents and suggest based on title, alias, and content URL then append the text as a quote.

-For partial embed, it will support block and header embed like existing syntax.
-There are also two new syntax for partial embed:
+For partial embedding, it will support block and header embedding like existing syntax.
+There are also two new syntaxes for partial embedding:

 ```
-URL/path#:1-3 for line based embed
+URL/path#:1-3 for line-based embed
 URL/path#>p:3 for tag-based embed, paragraph 3 in this case.
 ```